GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-08-21-centraal-bureau-voor-de-statistiek-api.md

 }
 ```

 More generally, if you want to see how a dimension is built, you can take the base url of the dataset and add the dimension name as last segment.
 This is true for any dimension, including GeoDimension, GeoDetail and TimeDimension.
+Those are often found with endopoints like /RegioS, /WijkenEnBuurten, /Perioden etc.

-### 6 - Region and time codes
+### 6 - Understand region and time codes

 Spatial and temporal dimensions (region and time) are standardized in CBS data as GeoDimension, GeoDetail and TimeDimension.
 There is a [dutch manual](https://www.cbs.nl/-/media/open-data/cbs-open-data-services.pdf) that documents the way geographical and time units are coded.
 On page 15 you find time codes, more on region codes can be found on page 20.